Serving up well-rounded options at competitive prices, Metro by T-Mobile is one of our top picks for prepaid cell phone

 Coverage issues aside, T-Mobile’s network gets high scores when it comes to speed.
 In our network testing, T-Mobile actually proved to offer the fastest wireless speeds amongst the big three carriers, and the upload speeds far surpassed other major carriers like AT&T and Verizon.

 The Metro site states, “During congestion, Metro customers may notice reduced speeds vs. T-Mobile customers.”
 This is what we in the industry call deprioritization.
 (Spoiler alert: don’t be surprised if your favorite Hulu show starts to buffer.)

 Metro customer service

 If you’re looking for world-class customer service, you won’t find it at Metro.
 Or at any cell phone company, for that matter.

 The sad fact is that wireless providers are notorious for poor customer service, and Metro is no exception.
-Many customer reviews note that there is lackluster service both in the store and over the phone.1 T-Mobile scored a 72 in the 2021 American Customer Satisfaction Index Report.
-For reference, Verizon and AT&T tied at a 74, so T-Mobile has some room to improve.2
+Many customer reviews note that there is lackluster service both in the store and over the phone.1 T-Mobile scored a 74 in the 2023 American Customer Satisfaction Index Report.
+For reference, AT&T scored a 75, so T-Mobile has some room to improve.2

 Metro by T-Mobile has a good amount of four and five-star customer reviews mixed in through Consumer Affairs.1 Metro has a ways to go, but they aren't doing the worst out of all the cell phone providers.
 So maybe there’s hope for Metro customer service after all.
 Either way, it’s best to be prepared to spend some time (and patience) when you visit the store or give them a call.